The idea behind quantum technology was first mooted by physicist Gerard J. Milburn in 1997.

 In fact, IBM has said it plans to roll out the world's first commercial universal quantum computing platform, with the full SDK being available this year.
 Partnering with Samsung, JSR, Honda, Hitachi Metals, Canon, and Nagase, IBM has aims to create quantum computing applications across many industries.

-"Because of their exponential power, a universal quantum system with just 50 qubits may be able to perform certain complex calculations at a rate that today’s top multi-Petaflop supercomputers can’t yet emulate, nor can any other class of quantum computers," stated Dario Gil, vice president or Science and Solutions at IBM Research in a blog post.
+"Because of their exponential power, a universal quantum system with just 50 qubits may be able to perform certain complex calculations at a rate that today's top multi-Petaflop supercomputers can't yet emulate, nor can any other class of quantum computers," stated Dario Gil, vice president of science and solutions at IBM Research in a blog post on Forbes.

 "Our goal is to provide businesses and organisations with access to a new realm of computational power, before unachievable, to solve real-world and societal problems," he added.